-Depending on the location of your sewer line’s access point, tree roots can be an unexpected source of blockage.
+- Tree root intrusion: Depending on the location of your sewer line’s access point, tree roots can be an unexpected source of the blockage.
 As the roots grow and extend, they can work their way into the piping and prevent the free flow of water.

-All pipes age, and corrosion is one of the consequences of aging pipes.
+- Corrosion: All pipes age, and corrosion is one of the consequences of aging pipes.
 Older pipes can also be more vulnerable to cracking or shifting.
-Any of these issues can create the negative consequences that come with a damaged sewer line.
+Any of these issues can create the negative consequences of a damaged sewer line.